frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Jim__ A given name or a hypocorism of the given name James and a short form of Jimmy.
 - __Joy__ A common female given name meaning joy, happiness, joyful.
 - __Kay__ In English-speaking countries, it is usually a feminine name, often a short form of Katherine or one of its variants; but it is also used as a first name in its own right, and also as a masculine name (for example in India, the Netherlands, and Sweden).
+- __Ken__ A masculine given name of Scottish / Scottish Gaelic origin.
+It is used either as a given name or as a short form of names with the letters "Ken" (like Kenneth, Kenan, Kendrick, Kendall, Kennedy, Mackenzie or Kenson).
+Ken is also a Japanese name which can have many different meanings depending on the kanji used.
 - __Kev__ A diminutive of the male given name Kevin.
 - __Liz__ A women's name of Hebrew origin, meaning "God's Promise".
 It is also a short form of Elizabeth, Elisabeth, Lisbeth, Lizanne, Liszbeth, Lizbeth, Lizabeth, Lyzbeth, Lisa, Lizette, and Alyssa.
 - __Meg__ Often a short form of Margaret, Megan, Megumi (Japanese), etc.